tinchou/Docs/aspnet/mvc/controllers/filters.rst

 ^^^^^^^^^^^^^^^^^^^^
 Filters are not directly returned from :doc:`dependency injection </fundamentals/dependency-injection>` (DI).
 Filters that are also attributes, and which are added directly to controller classes or action methods cannot have constructor dependencies provided by DI - their constructor properties must be specified when they are declared.
 This is a limitation of how attributes work.
 However, if your filters have dependencies you need to access from DI, there are several supported approaches.
 You can apply your filter using either the `ServiceFilter <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNet/Mvc/ServiceFilterAttribute/index.html>`_ or `TypeFilter <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNet/Mvc/TypeFilterAttribute/index.html>`_ attribute, or you can implement IFilterFactory on your attribute, or you can access the services you require from the context parameter provided to your filter's On\ *Stage* methods.

+For an example of this last technique, consider the following method, which needs to access a service that has been registered with DI.
+The service is accessible from the context parameter:

+(also consider this idea http://pastebin.com/0fddQEZY)

 Cancellation and Short Circuiting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can short-circuit the filter pipeline at any point by setting the ``Result`` property on the context parameter provided to the filter method.
 For instance, the following ``ShortCircuitingResourceFilter`` will prevent any other filters from running later in the pipeline, including any action filters.